• PHP

 Whatever you do in this HTML file it will be included in your application.

-Now how to convert a website into the app:
+Now how to convert a website into an app:

 mainWindow.loadURL('https://phplift.net/')